Hat Yai Junction railway station

 Hat Yai Junction is an international railway junction and a Class 1 railway station for the State Railway of Thailand in the center of Hat Yai City, Songkhla Province, Thailand.
 The station is located 928.585 km from Bangkok's Thon Buri railway station and serves as a junction for the mainline Southern Line towards Pattani, Yala and Sungai Kolok (border point with Malaysia at Rantau Panjang) and Padang Besar, Kuala Lumpur and Singapore Line (border point with Malaysia at Padang Besar).
 The station yard is the location of a large locomotive depot: Hat Yai Depot, the southernmost railway depot in Thailand.

 Hat Yai Junction encouraged Hat Yai's economic boom and growth, making the city larger than the province's capital Songkhla.

 History

 The original station was known as U-Taphao Junction and was located to the north of the current station.
 The U-Taphao station also served as a junction for the Hat Yai–Songkhla Line.
 However, the junction often got hit by floods and was moved to the present location at Hat Yai Junction.
 U-Tapao was reduced to a halt and eventually closed.
 In 1978, the line from Hat Yai to Songkhla City closed down, leaving the junction to be only for the mainline to Sungai-Kolok and the branch to Butterworth.

 Since the start of 2013, there have been plans to rebuild the line back to Songkhla City.

-Services

-There are 24 trains serving Hat Yai Junction daily, 12 each way.
-All types of trains must stop at this station.
-The trains are of the following: